 - Begin by holding up the dog’s tail and pulling it gently upward.

 - With your free hand, hold a couple of Kleenex and place your thumb over one anal gland and your fingers over the other.

 - When the sacs empty, you can smell a powerful odor and the discharge is a brown liquid.
 If the discharge is yellow, bloody, or pus-like, it means that the glands are infected and veterinary care is necessary.

-Anal glands can also get infected and abscess.
+Anal glands can also get infected and abscesses may form.

 Signs of infection include swelling on one or both sides of the anus.

 The discharge from the anal glands is thin, yellowish, blood-tinged, or pus-like.

 Anal sac infection is very painful so the dog will lick, scoot, and even bite at his rear.